Irving takes responsibility for tweet, will donate $500,000

-NEW YORK (AP)Kyrie Irving said Wednesday he takes responsibility for the negative impact on the Jewish community that was caused by his appearing to support an antisemitic work, and he and the Brooklyn Nets will each donate $500,000 toward causes and organizations that work to eradicate hate and intolerance in their communities.
+NEW YORK (AP)Kyrie Irving said Wednesday he opposes all forms of hate, and he and the Brooklyn Nets will each donate $500,000 toward groups that work to eradicate it.

-Irving, in a joint statement with the Nets and Anti-Defamation League, said he opposed all forms of hatred and oppression.
-The point guard had drawn criticism around the NBA – including from Nets owner Joe Tsai – for posting a link to the film ”Hebrews to Negroes: Wake Up Black America” on his Twitter feed last week.

 ”I do not believe everything said in the documentary was true or reflects my morals and principles,” Irving said. ”I am a human being learning from all walks of life and I intend to do so with an open mind and a willingness to listen.”